Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Summary and Conclusions

 \section{Summary and Conclusions}

 The multipoles of the 3D power spectrum remains a popular basis for LSS analysis for several reasons; they are theoretically straightforward, preserve the full 3D information of the field and have an efficient estimator.
 However, its modelling on large scales does present a few challenges.
-A couple of which we have been the focus on in this work; firstly, until recently integrated effects were challenging to include directly in the 3D power spectrum framework, secondly, the inclusion of wide-separation corrections which arise as we correlate objects on our past light-cone.
+A couple of which have been the focus on in this work; firstly, until recently integrated effects were challenging to include directly in the 3D power spectrum framework, secondly, the inclusion of wide-separation corrections which arise as we correlate objects on our past light-cone.

+Accounting for these corrections is essential for two primary goals of large-scale structure cosmology: performing a robust and unbiased analysis of PNG, and testing general relativity on the largest scales through the detection of relativistic effects.

 We therefore present a framework in which to include integrated effects---lensing, ISW and time delay--- and in particular the I\texttimes I term, in the multipoles of the 3D Fourier power spectrum.
 This contribution requires the computation of numerical integrals from observer to source and is dominated by the lensing contribution for all but the smallest redshifts, and indeed at large redshifts and ultra-large scales (so for largest $k$-bins for MegaMapper) it can be the dominant contribution to the even multipoles of the power spectrum.
 We forecast that the lensing contribution should be detectable for \textit{Euclid}, MegaMapper and SKAO2-like surveys, however the ISW and time delays are unlikely to be detectable in the multipoles of the Fourier power spectrum.
-We have also shown that, for upcoming spectroscopic galaxy surveys, such as \textit{Euclid} and MegaMapper, that by neglecting these terms our best fit determination of local type $\fNL$ will be biased, by roughly $ 3 \, \sigma$ and $ 20 \, \sigma$, respectively, from the true values and therefore these effects have to be included in an analysis.
+In contrast to previous studies, primarily due to the I\texttimes I contribution (e.g. see \cref{sec:comparison}), we have also shown that, for upcoming spectroscopic galaxy surveys, such as \textit{Euclid} and MegaMapper, that by neglecting these terms our best fit determination of local type $\fNL$ will be biased, by roughly $ 3 \, \sigma$ and $ 20 \, \sigma$, respectively, from the true values and therefore these effects have to be included in an analysis.
 This result, while novel in the 3D power spectrum, also may be considered to be expected considering how lensing contributes to the angular power spectrum.